Bucolic Complexes: Preliminaries

-As morphisms between cell complexes we consider all \emph{cellular maps}, i.e. maps sending (linearly) cells to cells.
-An \emph{isomorphism} is a bijective cellular map being a linear isomorphism (isometry) on each cell.
+As morphisms between cell complexes we consider all \emph{cellular maps}, i.e., maps sending (linearly) cells to cells.
+An \emph{isomorphism} is a bijective cellular map being a linear isomorphism on each cell.
 A \emph{covering (map)} of a cell complex $\bX$ is a cellular surjection $p\colon \widetilde{\bX} \to \bX$ such that $p|_{\mbox{St}(\tv,\widetilde{\bX})}\colon \mbox{St}(\tv,\widetilde{\bX})\to \mbox{St}(v,\bX)$ is an isomorphism for every vertex $v$ in $\bX$, and every vertex $\tv \in \widetilde{\bX}$ with $p(\tv)=v$; compare \cite[Section 1.3]{Ha}.
-(A \emph{star} $\mbox{St}(v,\bX)$ of a vertex $v$ in a prism complex $\bX$ is the subcomplex consisting of the union of all cells in $\bX$ containing $v$.)
 The space $\widetilde{\bX}$ is then called a \emph{covering space}.
 A \emph{universal cover} of $\bX$ is a simply connected covering space $\widetilde{\bX}$.
-It is unique up to isomorphism.
+It is unique up to isomorphism; cf.\ \cite[page 67]{Ha}.
 In particular, if $\bX$ is simply connected, then its universal cover is $\bX$ itself.
-Note that $\bX$ is connected iff $G(\bX)=\bX^{(1)}$ is connected, and $\bX$ is simply connected (i.e. every continuous map $S^1\to \bX$ is null-homotopic) iff $\bX^{(2)}$ is so.
 A group $F$ \emph{acts by automorphisms} on a cell complex $\bX$ if there is a homomorphism $F\to \mbox{Aut}(\bX)$ called an \emph{action of $F$}.
 The action is \emph{geometric} (or \emph{$F$ acts geometrically}) if it is proper (i.e. cells stabilizers are finite) and cocompact (i.e. the quotient $\bX/F$ is compact).